Eddie LeBaron

-Edward Wayne LeBaron Jr. (January 7, 1930 – April 1, 2015) was a Korean War veteran and an American football quarterback in the National Football League (NFL) for the Washington Redskins and Dallas Cowboys.
-He played college football at the College of the Pacific.
-He also was an executive vice president of the Atlanta Falcons.
+Edward Wayne LeBaron Jr. (January 7, 1930 – April 1, 2015) was an American Korean War veteran, United States Marine officer, and professional football player.
+He played as a quarterback in the National Football League (NFL) and Canadian Football League (CFL).

+LeBaron played college football for the Pacific Tigers and was selected by the Washington Redskins in the 10th round of the 1950 NFL draft.
+Following his service in the United States Marine Corps during the Korean War, and subsequent honorary discharge, LeBaron started for the Redskins during the 1952 season, winning NFL Rookie of the Year.
+In 1960, LeBaron became the first starting quarterback of the Dallas Cowboys, eventually splitting playing time with protégé Don Meredith from the 1960 to 1963 seasons.
+LeBaron was selected to four Pro Bowls during his NFL career.
+Following his retirement, LeBaron served as a general manager of the Atlanta Falcons from 1977 to 1981.

-Early years
+Early life

 Born in San Rafael, California, LeBaron graduated from Oakdale High School in Oakdale, northeast of Modesto.

 College career

 LeBaron enrolled at the College of the Pacific in Stockton as a 16-year-old.
 He played college football for the Tigers under Amos Alonzo Stagg and Larry Siemering from 1946 to 1949, lettering all four years and achieving All-American honors as a senior.
 The Tigers registered an undefeated season (11–0) in 1949, led the nation in total offense (502.9 yards a game), and set an NCAA single-season record of 575 points.
 LeBaron was a two-way, 60-minute player, as a quarterback on offense, safety on defense, and punter on special teams.
 He also played one year of baseball for the Tigers as a catcher.

 He left the school after re-writing many of the football records: career touchdowns (59), touchdowns in a season (23), longest punt (74 yards), most yardage off interception returns in a game (119), most times leading the team in total offense (3).

 He was inducted into the College Football Hall of Fame in 1980, into the Bay Area Sports Hall of Fame in 2004 and was a charter inductee into the Sac-Joaquin Section Hall of Fame in October 2010.

-LeBaron's #40 worn during his career at Pacific was retired by the University.
+LeBaron's #40 worn during his career at Pacific was retired by the university.